Working Together on Self-Care: School Counselors and Teachers

 Reducing Teacher-Student Relationship Stress

-One of the most important roles of the counselor in the school counselor and teacher collaboration is to strengthen the teacher-student relationship.
+An important role of the counselor in the school counselor and teacher collaboration is to strengthen the teacher-student relationship.
 In some cases, troubles within the classroom persist.
-Because a strong relationship between the teacher and the child is important to success, it can be considered a role of the school counselor to provide effective interventions that will improve the teacher-child relationship.
-According to Dee C. Ray, Ph.D, two common methods include child-centered play therapy and teacher consultation, with both interventions showing success in strengthening this important relationship.
+It can be considered a role of the school counselor to provide effective interventions that will improve the teacher-child relationship.
+According to Dee C. Ray, Ph.D, a common method include child-centered play therapy, which shows success in strengthening this important relationship.

 School Counselor Consultation with Evidence Backed Theories